BCRC Staff

 Senior Certified Patient Navigator

 Mary Ellen was diagnosed with breast cancer in 2014 and reached out to BCRC for support.
 She is grateful for her Patient Navigator with helping throughout her treatment; so she started volunteering with outreach, client assistance and companionship.
-In 2018, May Ellen joined BCRC as a Patient Navigator.
+In 2018, Mary Ellen joined BCRC as a Patient Navigator.

 Mary Ellen received her CN-BA credentialing through the National Consortium of Breast Centers and is a Certified Community Health Worker through the Texas Department of State Health Services.
 Prior to the BCRC, Mary Ellen worked in retail management and was also a sales team manager.